 You must also note that your typing speed must match with the 20-minute body pacing.
 That way, you will be able to write the answer quickly.

-However, the more quality content that you write, the more marks you get.
+However, the more quality content you write, the more marks you get.
 Because in GRE AWA – it’s Quality + Quantity.
 So, if one gets high and the other compromises, then the scale also compromises.
-So, ensure that you balance both Qs, and you are sure to get a good score.
+So, ensure that you balance both Qs, and you are sure to get a good GRE writing score.

-When you are writing AWA- Analysis of an issue, it’s essential that the examples are concrete to the topic.
-On the other hand, if the examples are generic and don’t bolster the claims stated in the essay, there is pretty little to wrap both.
+When you are writing GRE AWA- Analysis of an issue, it’s essential that the examples are concrete to the topic.
+On the other hand, if the examples are generic and don’t bolster the claims stated in the GRE essay, there is pretty little to wrap both.
 For instance, let’s look at these two sentences.